oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 When you see these kinds of errors, it means that Kubernetes cannot find your Docker image.
 The most common causes are:

-* The `image` value in your domain resource is set incorrectly, meaning Kubernetes will be trying to pull the wrong image.
+* The `image` value in your Domain is set incorrectly, meaning Kubernetes will be trying to pull the wrong image.
 * The image requires authentication or permission in order to pull it and you have not configured Kubernetes with the necessary credentials, for example in an `imagePullSecret`.